Woman says lemur attacked her at Texas aquarium

 Aquarium’s inspection history

-The Austin Aquarium is a for-profit aquarium — and therefore is not required to be accredited with the Association of Zoos and Aquariums.
+The Austin Aquarium is a for-profit aquarium — and therefore is not required to be accredited by the Association of Zoos and Aquariums.

 It is, however, monitored by the United States Department of Agriculture.